consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 - `relationships` MAY contain a list of string 'hints' for the Covered Business signaling that the Covered Business may have data of the User's outside of the expected Customer/Business relationship, and which the User would like to be considered as part of this Data Rights Exercise.
 - `status_callback` MAY be specified with a URL that the Status Callback can be sent to.
 See ["Data Rights Status Callback" endpoint](#204-post-status_callback-data-rights-status-callback-endpoint).

-The JWT may contain any other [IANA JSON Web Token Claims](https://www.iana.org/assignments/jwt/jwt.xhtml#claims) but minimally must contain the claims outlined in [section 3.04](#304-schema-identity-encapsulation) regarding identity encapsulation.
+The JSON object may contain any other [IANA JSON Web Token Claims](https://www.iana.org/assignments/jwt/jwt.xhtml#claims) but minimally must contain the claims outlined in [section 3.04](#304-schema-identity-encapsulation) regarding identity encapsulation.

-The URL Parameter `kid` MUST contain an agreed-upon identifier which a Privacy Infrastructure Provider can use to identify the source of the request, and ultimately which Authorized Agent's signing key to use to verify the request.
-This identifier MUST match the `iss` field within the JWT itself. `iss` and `kid` MUST be compared case-insensitive and match a regular expression `[0-9a-zA-Z-]+` (ASCII alphanumeric plus hyphen).
+This request SHALL contain an Bearer Token header containing the key for this AA-CB pairwise relationship in it in the form `Authorization: Bearer <token>`.

 The Privacy Infrastructure Provider SHALL validate the message is signed according to the guidance in section 3.07